#WEUNITUS

 • Definition of crop quality and description of the main qualitative characteristics

-• Possibility of intervention to improve quality characteristics
+• Possibility of genetic intervention to improve quality characteristics

 • Legislation in regard to traceability and tracking in supply chains, certification and labeling, individual and collective marks, certification of quality